muratk3n/thirdwave/en/README.md

 ---

-The 9 variables in the data file
+The 9 variables in the data file;

 "Polity population (`PolPop`), extent of polity territory (`PolTerr`), the size of the largest urban center, `CapPop`.
 Infrastructure